Child Forensic Interview Training for California

 Will the new training be Peace Officer Standards and Training (POST) certified?

 Does the revised training meet the National Children's Alliance (NCA) standards?

 The revised training has been approved by NCA as meeting the Forensic Interview Standard related to training.
-The total course hours including pre-requisite work (42) exceed the minimum NCA standard of 32.
+The total course hours (37.5) exceed the minimum NCA standard of 32.

 Interviewers attending this training should maintain the certificates demonstrating completion.
 When a CAC participates in the NCA accreditation process, it will be required to submit documentation for each interviewer conducting forensic interviews at their CAC.

 What is the application process for CFIT?

 CIR is not able to “save spaces” for CFIT.